Bristol Brabazon: Mark II

-During the early 1940s, the only means for providing propulsion to large aircraft was to produce increasingly complex and enlarged radial engines.
+During the early 1940s, the only means for providing propulsion for large aircraft was to produce increasingly complex and enlarged radial engines.
 The emergence of jet propulsion, specifically the turboprop engine, happened to coincide with the Brabazon's development.
-Accordingly, there was considerable interest in applying such an engine to the airliner as it potentially offered a simpler and more powerful alternative to the original Centaurus powerplant.
+Accordingly, there was considerable interest in using such an engine for the airliner as it potentially offered a simpler and more powerful alternative to the original Centaurus powerplant.
 Other advantages of turboprops included lower vibration levels, which would increase passenger comfort, and better performance at higher altitudes.

 In 1946, it was decided to build the second prototype using eight paired Bristol Coupled Proteus turboprop engines driving four-bladed propellers through a common gearbox.
-This would have increased the Brabazon's cruising speed, from 260 to 330 mph (420–530 km/h), and its ceiling, while reducing the aircraft's empty weight by about 10,000 lb (4,540 kg).
+This would have increased the Brabazon's cruising speed, from 260 to 330 mph, and its ceiling, while reducing the aircraft's empty weight by about 10000 lb.
 This Brabazon Mark II would have been able to cross the Atlantic from London to New York in a reduced time of 12 hours.
-However, by 1950, development of the Proteus engine had run into substantial difficulties, being both overweight and underpowered, and being subject to fatigue issues at one stage.
-Although the Proteus was slimmer than the Centaurus, the wing thickness was not to be reduced in the Mark II, but the leading edge would be extended around the engines.
+However, by 1950, development of the Proteus engine had run into substantial difficulties, being overweight and underpowered, and subject to fatigue issues at one stage.
+Although the Proteus was slimmer than the Centaurus, the wing thickness was not reduced in the Mark II, but the leading edge would be extended around the engines.

-Other planned changes for the Brabazon Mark II included a revised wheel arrangement which would have enabled the type to use the majority of runways on both the North Atlantic and Empire routes.
+Other planned changes for the Brabazon Mark II included a revised wheel arrangement which would enable the aircraft to use the majority of runways on both the North Atlantic and Empire routes.